Esri/image-discovery-app-js/README.md

 1. Copy the contents of the zip file into your web server's root directory.
 In IIS, the default location for the web server's root folder is `c:\inetpub\wwwroot`
 2. In IIS, convert the folder to a "Web Application" and add .json (application/json) MIME type
 3. (Optional).
 If your application edits features in a feature service or generates requests that exceed 2000 characters you may need to setup and use a proxy page.
-Common situations where you may exceed the URL length are, using complext polygons as input to a task or specifying a spatial reference using well-known text (wkt).
+Common situations where you may exceed the URL length are, using complex polygons as input to a task or specifying a spatial reference using well-known text (WKT).
 View the [Using the proxy page](http://help.arcgis.com/en/webapi/javascript/arcgis/jshelp/#ags_proxy) help topic for details on installing and configuring a proxy page.
 4. Test the page using the following URL: http://localhost/[DiscoveryApplicationPath]/index.html, where [DiscoveryApplicationPath] is the name of the folder where you extracted the zip contents.
 5. For Shapefile/KML/KMZ polygon search support, fileToFeatures.gpk located in geoprocessing\discoveryGeometryUpload\release must be deployed to an ArcGIS Server instance.
 Upload must be enabled when publishing the geoprocessing service.
-6. Shapefile/KML/CSV reporting, reportGenerator.gpk located in geoprocessing\reporting\release must be deployed to an ArcGIS Server instance.
+6. for Shapefile/KML/CSV reporting reportGenerator.gpk located in geoprocessing\reporting\release must be deployed to an ArcGIS Server instance.

 #### Configure the application